Minnesota (in our opinion) is easily one of the best states to live in the US. But what are the best places to live in Minnesota once you’re here?

 While its houses aren’t enormous with sprawling front yards, the neighborhoods and community involvement are a premium to any resident.

-Wonderful restaurants such as Trevail and La Cucina di Nonna Rosa offer wonderful gathering spots for social life, and Whiz Bang Days in July always make for a great time.
+Wonderful restaurants such as Trevail and La Cucina di Nonna Rosa offer wonderful gathering spots in Robbinsdale for social life, and Whiz Bang Days in July always make for a great time.

 16. Monticello, Minnesota